-We believe research should be within REACH — owned, led, and interpreted by the people it impacts, not just institutions.
+We believe research should be within reach— owned, led, and interpreted by the people it impacts, not just institutions— because the people closest to the work, and the questions, have always been closest to the answers.

 -